 To ensure transparency and equality, the Company has established a policy and responsibilities for maintaining the confidentiality of customer and business partner information regarding transactions between customers or business partners and the Company, including personal information received from customers and/or business partners.
 The use of such information must be for the purpose of conducting the normal course of business of the Company and must not be used for the personal benefit of any individual.
 It is therefore the responsibility of the Company's directors, executives, and employees to protect the confidentiality of customer and/or business partner information and to always exercise caution when such information needs to be used.
-The duty of executives and employees to be an employee of the Company.
+The duty of executives and employees to maintain the confidentiality of customer and/or business partner information the company.